This is the featured image of the Add Edge to Your Drums blog article.

-The presence and bite of professional drum recordings might be missing in recordings of your own.
+The presence and bite of professional drum recordings might be missing in your recordings.
 This desired tonal quality can be achieved in several ways.
-For instance, distortion is generally a good choice, and specifically for this case, parallel distortion.
-In this article, we’ll show you how to use the parallel distorted reverb technique to add an edge to your drums.
+For instance, distortion is generally a good choice, and precisely, in this case, parallel distortion.
+In this article, we'll show you how to use the parallel distorted reverb technique to add an edge to your drums.

-As usual, we’ll start by listening to a short sequence created in SoundBridge: DAW.
-It contains most of a full mix’s elements.
+As usual, we'll listen to a short sequence created in SoundBridge: DAW.
+It contains most of the whole mix's elements.

 This screenshot was taken before applying any drum processing.